 - Explain that it is unfair to make such generalized statements and connect these phrases with stereotyping.

-- Highlight that stereotypes that are directed towards people of a specific race are the backbone of racism, and that stereotypes that are directed towards Jews are the backbone of antisemitism.
+- Highlight that stereotypes that are directed towards people of a specific ethnicity are the backbone of bigotry.

 - Explain the difference between equity and equality when the discussion either makes direct reference to these concepts or when statements such as “we are all equal” arise.
 Emphasize that equality means everyone gets the same thing while equity means that everyone gets what she or he needs to achieve shared goals (i.e., we provide extra language support to English-language learners who have not yet learned to speak English well so that they have the same opportunities for school success as English-speaking students).

 3. Write the word stereotype on the board and ask the students if they know what it means.
 Write the definition underneath the word.